SHADE-AI/daidepp/README.md

 DAIDE parser using [parsimonious](https://github.com/erikrose/parsimonious).
 Parsimonious is a python package that uses "a simplified sort of EBNF notation" to define a grammar.
 The parser currently supports all 130 levels of DAIDE.

 - The original DAIDE specification is [here](daide-syntax.pdf)
-- The working markdown document that will included DAIDE enhancements is [here](daide-specification.md)
+- The working Markdown document that will include DAIDE enhancements is [here](daide-specification.md)
-- The machine-parsable grammar can be found in [this `.py` file](./src/daidepp/grammar.py)
+- The machine-parsable grammar can be found in [this `.py` file](./src/daidepp/grammar/grammar.py)

 ## Use

 ### Basic usage
 Using the grammar and grammar utils in [`grammar`](./src/daidepp/grammar/), you can create a parse tree from a DAIDE press message or reply.
 The nodes of the parse tree can be visited to return something more useful.
-The visiting rules for each of the nodes of the parse tree are defined in [`daide_visitor.py`](./src/daidepp/daide_visitor.py).
+The visiting rules for each of the nodes of the parse tree are defined in [`visitor.py`](./src/daidepp/visitor.py).

 Example: